kinako-ken/freecodecamp-portfolio/README.md

 # freecodecamp-portfolio
+Viewable using Github Pages.
-The very first portfolio I made to complete FreeCodeCamp's HTML and CSS Curriculum Viewable using Github Pages
+The very first portfolio I made to complete FreeCodeCamp's HTML and CSS Curriculum.

 - Created only using HTML and CSS.
 - The main issue of this would be that its not responsive to different window sizes.